Gender pay gap in the United States tech industry: Pay gap factors

-The pay gap affects younger women the most and manifests itself with the largest pay gap amongst ages.
 Women under 25 earn 29% less than their male counterparts, but this percentage reduces to 5% for employees over the age of 50.
-The advent of the personal computer created more barriers to entry for women as the marketing of personal computers was primarily directed at young boys.
+The advent of the personal computer introduced additional barriers to entry for women as the marketing of personal computers was primarily directed at young boys.
 This marketing strategy led to computers being associated with men, which played a role in associating computer-based jobs with men rather than women.
-Pervasive advertisements for personal computers aimed at boys and men helps to explain why women comprise only 23% of computer programmers.
+This decline in female participation led to women having fewer female role models and colleagues than their counterparts did in the past.
+The lack of representation also make it easier for negative stereotypes to permeate workplace cultures.